Christopher Salmon

 Unilever, a multinational consumer goods company, mitigates supply chain risks through diversification.
 By sourcing from multiple suppliers across regions, Unilever reduces dependency on any single source.
 This strategy is crucial during disruptions like natural disasters and political upheavals, ensuring operational continuity and supporting sustainability.

-Legal and regulatory compliance is crucial in international trade compliance to avoid penalties, financial losses, and reputational damage.
+Legal and regulatory adherence is crucial in international trade compliance to avoid penalties, financial losses, and reputational damage.

 Key strategies include: